 At the Fauzi Azar, there are plain dorms – toilets and showers are located outside the rooms; and beautiful private rooms.
-There is a well equipped kitchen where traditional cooking classes are regularly offered.
+There is a well-equipped kitchen where traditional cooking classes are regularly offered.

-Breakfast, in typical Arab style with salads, zataar (a delicious spread of olive oil and a mixture of dried herbs), eggs, olives and tomatoes, is served on the ground floor.
+Breakfast, in typically Arab style with salads, zataar (a delicious spread of olive oil and a mixture of dried herbs), eggs, olives and tomatoes, is served on the ground floor.
 To check the latest prices and availability, click here!

 There’s your round-up of the best hostels in Israel!
 Let me know below which one you would pick!